Real Food Forever

 Today I received a telephone survey about food from an organization associated with our supermarket.
 The topic of eating a wide diversity of vegetables came up and I mentioned that we were trying to...

-I mentioned my woodchuck (groundhog) issue earlier – how they’re huge, eat everyone’s gardens, and nothing can stop them.
-Last year I tried to grow lettuce, kale, and rainbow chard, along with quite a...
+I mentioned my previous groundhog posting, that they’re huge, eat everyone’s gardens, and nothing can stop them.
+Last year I tried to grow lettuce, kale, and rainbow chard, along with a lot of...

 School Breakfast